Quasiflats in hierarchically hyperbolic spaces: Cubulation of hulls

 Our $(1,C)$--quasi-isometrically embedded choice of $T_U$ ensures that $m_U$ is, up to uniformly bounded error, a coarse median point for the images in $\fontact U$ of $\mathfrak p_A(x),\mathfrak p_A(y),\mathfrak p_A(z)$.
 In other words, $\mu(\mathfrak p_A(x),\mathfrak p_A(y),\mathfrak p_A(z))$ is a realization point for $(m_V)_{V\in\mathfrak S}$.
 As shown earlier in the proof of Theorem~\ref{thm:cubulated_hull}, the image of $\mathfrak p_A$ coarsely coincides with $H_\theta(A)$, which is hierarchically quasiconvex by Proposition~\ref{prop:coarse_retract}.
 Hence $\mu(\mathfrak p_A(x),\mathfrak p_A(y),\mathfrak p_A(z))$ uniformly coarsely coincides with $\mathfrak p_A(q)$ for some $q\in\cuco Y$.

-The distance estimate in the proof of Theorem~\ref{thm:cubulated_hull} shows that can be bounded in terms of the number of walls separating $m,q$.
+Hence there exists $q\in\cuco Y$ such that and establishes that this distance can be bounded in terms of the number of walls separating $m,q$.
 Up to additive error, this is just the sum over $U\in\mathcal U$ of the number of $p^U_i$ separating $b_U(m)$ from $m_U$, which we established above was $0$, as required. \end{proof}